 (e) Requests for modifications.
-Requests for modifications to the setbacks as specified in sections 24-47268 (a) and (c) shall be filed in writing with the planning director and shall identify the reasons for such requests together with the proposed alternative.
-The planning director shall make a recommendation to the development review committee to approve, deny or conditionally approve the request and shall include a written statement certifying that one or more of the above criteria are met.
-In the event the planning director denies the request or recommends conditions or modifications that are unacceptable to the applicant, the applicant may appeal the decision of the planning director to the development review committee who shall forward a recommendation to the planning commission.
+Requests for modifications to the setbacks as specified in sections 24-468 (a) and (c) shall be filed in writing with the planning director and shall identify the reasons for such requests together with the proposed alternative.
+The planning director approve, deny or conditionally approve the request and shall include a written statement certifying that one or more of the above criteria are met.
+In the event the planning director denies the request or recommends conditions or modifications that are unacceptable to the applicant, the applicant may appeal the decision of the planning director to the development review committee which shall forward a recommendation to the planning commission.